helaris/e-commerce/README.md

 ![Image of Trello](frontend/src/images/trello.png)

 Once I had a rough idea what I needed to do, I did a quick sketch of the layout.
 How I would want it to look.
-(It's not pretty I know, but it did the job)
+(It's not a pretty sketch I know, but it did the job).
+I started mobile first with the design.

 ![Image of Sketch](frontend/src/images/sketch.jpg)